 Insomnia is one of the most common sleep disorders experienced not only in the elderly but also by young people.
-Research that was carried out in 2018 shows that 205 million people aged 60 years or older experience insomnia.
+The research that was carried out in 2018 shows that 205 million people aged 60 years or older experience insomnia.
 And this number keeps growing.
 This problem is often associated with the disruption of the sleep cycle in the elderly.

 Excessive Sleep in Elderly

 It is known that excessive daytime sleepiness is often experienced in the elderly.
 This problem is associated with sleepiness, lack of concentration, and drowsiness during the day.
 It’s especially dangerous for seniors who move a lot and drive a car because excessive sleep in elderly can cause fallings and car accidents.
 So, it’s essential to be careful; if you feel dizziness or sleepiness never drive a car.

 Therefore, the main problems that are associated with aging and sleep are insomnia and excessive sleep.
 The majority of seniors find it difficult to fall asleep, have several awakenings during the night, and wake up early in the morning; however, due to these problems, they also experience excessive daytime sleepiness.

 Can Prescription Medication Change Sleep Habits in the Elderly?

 When it comes to aging and sleep, it’s already known that the elderly find it difficult to fall asleep at times.
 The majority of them take sleep medications in order to get that needed rest.

 Therefore, aging and sleep are widely related to the medication.
 It’s not a secret that seniors often take prescription medication to sleep better or get some sleep at all.
 However, the minority of people speak about the negative impact sleeping pills have on health.

 While medication might seem the easiest way, you should know that it’s not the best option.
 Prescribed medication does not treat insomnia in elderly, but there are a few more aspects that you should consider.